 The podcast/content manager

 A podcast manager handles the space between the recording and anything actually happening with it.
-That's a very specific layer that neither of the other two roles touches.
+But the role doesn't require a podcast to exist, it requires the same problem to exist: content that isn't moving.

-This is the work of taking what was said in an episode and turning it into everything it should have produced: the show notes that are a real document rather than a summary, the newsletter that goes to the list, the LinkedIn post built around the most interesting moment in the conversation, the Instagram captions written for someone who has never heard of the show and might never listen to a podcast.
-The distribution that keeps each episode working past publish week instead of disappearing in 48 hours.
+This is the work of taking what you've already said, thought, or created and turning it into everything it should have produced.
+The newsletter that goes to the list.
+The LinkedIn post built around the most interesting moment in a conversation.
+The Instagram captions written for someone who has never heard of you and might never search you out.
+The distribution that keeps each piece of content working past publish week instead of disappearing in 48 hours.

 So which one do you actually need?